 Using minimalism as a tool, by applying the minimalist principles, can help us design a life of meaning.

 Using the principle of intention is a way we can take action and move forward with purpose and direction.
 Moderation helps us avoid unnecessary excess, and develops self discipline.
 Efficiency helps us avoid waste, and allows us to be more effective with our time, energy and resources.

-Overall, lifestyle design is about creating our life in line with our priorities.
+Overall, lifestyle design is about letting go of things that no longer serve us and creating our life in line with our priorities.